 The IRS has put together a flowchart to help you determine if you can fill out the shorter Schedule SE (the key questions involve whether you’ve earned more than $118,500, received unreported tips, etc.):

-After you determine whether you use the longer version or the shorter version, you combine all sources of 1099 income.
+After determining whether to use the longer version or the shorter version, all sources of 1099 income are combined.

 1a - Net farm profit: This applies to farmers where they note their total profit or loss

-1b - Social Security, Retirement, or Disability: Input here the amount you’ve received from any of these program.
+1b - Social Security, Retirement, or Disability: Input here the amount received from any of these programs.

-2 - Net profit (or loss) from the Schedule C: This is where you’ll input the profit or losses from your Schedule C’s.
+2 - Net profit (or loss) from the Schedule C: Input the profit or losses from Schedule C’s.

 3 - Combine the lines above